Pan Seared Garlic Butter Steak & Mushroom Cream Sauce is a perfect dinner for any occasion!

 PLUS being smothered in that creamy mushroom sauce with a hint of balsamic and garlic!

 Pan seared steaks are my love language.
 Being brought up in a carnivore’s house, steak was available on our dining table at least once a week.
 Breakfast or dinner, it didn’t matter.
-Just the smell of her steaks charring in the frying pan was enough to push me over the edge.
+Just the smell of steaks charring in a frying pan is enough to push us over the edge.

-These were the days of my life.
+These are the days of my life.

 - Preheat your pan until smoking.
 I use a cast iron skillet, but a frying pan works just as well.
 Add in a drizzle of canola oil and season steaks with salt and pepper just before they go in to your pan.

 - Your kitchen will get smokey!
 Keep your exhaust fan on high or cook in a pan or skillet on a hot outdoor barbecue or grill.

 - Add only two steaks in at a time, or you won’t get a nice sear.